workindia/WorkIndiaXBlade-DSM/packages/mcp/knowledgebase/components/SearchInputWithAdd.md

   addNewItemText?: string;

   /**
+   * Controls when the "Add New" option should be displayed
+   * - 'never': Don't show the add option at all
+   * - 'no-results-only': Show only when no matching results are found (default)
-   * Whether to show the "Add New" option when no results are found *
+   * - 'always': Always show the add option when there's a search term, regardless of results *
-   * @default true
+   * @default 'no-results-only'
+   *
+   * @example
+   * ```tsx
+   * // Never show add option (standard search only)
+   * addOptionBehavior="never"
+   *
+   * // Show add option only when no results (default)
+   * addOptionBehavior="no-results-only"
+   *
+   * // Always show add option when searching
+   * addOptionBehavior="always"
+   * ```
    */
-  showAddNewOption?: boolean;
+  addOptionBehavior?: 'never' | 'no-results-only' | 'always';

   /**
    * Custom filter function to filter items based on search term